bitlaab-blitz/logger/docs/index.md

 # Getting Started

-**JSON Web Token**
+**Asynchronous Logging with Cross-Platform Blocking Fallback**

-A minimal JSON Web Token (JWT) implementation using the **HS256** algorithm for signing and verification, conforming to the JWS (JSON Web Signature) standard.
-Designed for secure, lightweight authentication in systems where symmetric key signing is sufficient.
+A lightweight and efficient logger that provides non-blocking, asynchronous logging on Linux using [Saturn](https://bitlaabsaturn.web.app/) while maintaining blocking, cross-platform compatibility for Windows and macOS.
+Designed to minimize I/O latency and reduce performance overhead, it offers flexible log levels, optional terminal output, and thread-safe operations, making it ideal for both high-performance servers and portable applications.

-If you need more functionality or code coverage, Please create an issue at [**Jwt Repo**](https://github.com/bitlaab-blitz/jwt) and buy us some coffee.
+If you need more functionality or code coverage, Please create an issue at [**Logger Repo**](https://github.com/bitlaab-blitz/logger) and buy us some coffee.

 <!-- Buy Us Coffee -->
 <a href="https://www.buymeacoffee.com/bitlaab" target="_blank">